Racism in the United States: Social media

+Artificial intelligence

+Machine learning algorithms trained on data affected by racism may lead to artificial intelligence models that project and perpetuate the bias.
+On July 5, 2024, New York City became the first city to enact regulation requiring firms utilizing AI-driven hiring algorithms,Automated Employment Decision Tools (AEDT), to prove that their selections were free from sexism and racism.

+Responses

 There is a wide plethora of societal and political suggestions on how to alleviate the effects of continued discrimination in the United States.
 For example, within universities, it has been suggested that a type of committee could respond to non-sanctionable behavior.

 It is also argued that there is a need for "white students and faculty to reformulate white-awareness toward a more secure identity that is not threatened by black cultural institutions and can recognize the racial non-neutrality of the institutions which whites dominate" (Brown, 334).
 Paired with this effort, Brown encourages the increase in minority faculty members, so the embedded white normative experience begins to fragment.

 Within the media, it is found that racial cues prime racial stereotypic thought.
 Thus, it is argued that "stereotype inconsistent cues might lead to more intentioned thought, thereby suppressing racial priming effects."
 Social psychologists, such as Jennifer Eberhardt, have done work that indicates such priming effects subconsciously help determine attitudes and behavior toward individuals regardless of intentions.
 These results have been incorporated into training, for example, in some police departments.

 It has also been argued that more evidence-based guidance from psychologists and sociologists is needed for people to learn what is effective in alleviating racism.
 Such evidence-based approaches can reveal, for example, the many psychological biases to which humans are subject, such as ingroup bias and the fundamental attribution error, which can underlie racist attitudes.

 Psychologist Stuart Vyse has argued that argument, ideas, and facts will not mend divisions but there is evidence, such as that which is provided by the Robbers Cave Experiment, that seeking shared goals can help alleviate racism.